SyauQinaNUR/SyauQina/README.md

-# Hi there

-Welcome to My GitHub Profile! 🌟
+# Hi there, Welcome to My GitHub Profile! 🌟

 I'm Syauqina Suhaimi, passionate about technology, innovation, and solving real-world problems through code.